 Dehydration is often considered only an issue during the summertime, when in fact it is much easier to become dehydrated in the winter and with more serious consequences!

-Here are the top five signs that you are dehydrated:
+Here are the top 5 signs that you are dehydrated:

 - Your mouth and throat are dry, or your tongue feels bigger than your mouth.
 Dry mouth or a swollen tongue are sure signs that you are dehydrated

 - You feel tired, sluggish, and over all fatigue.
 When the body suffers from chronic dehydration, blood flow and blood pressure drop, causing muscles and nerve function to burn out.

 - Standing up too quickly causes dizziness.
 Orthostatic hypotension, characterized by a head rush or dizzy spell from standing too quickly, is another sign on chronic dehydration.

 - Your urine is concentrated and dark yellow.
 When blood pressure levels fall due to chronic dehydration, your kidneys try to store water, instead of expelling it causing dark yellow urine.

 - Your heart rate increases.
 Severe dehydration can cause heart palpitations or heart spasms in the actual heart muscle.

 Make sure you stay hydrated all day by drinking plenty of water at the office!
 Need some help staying hydrated?
 Get a Quench bottleless water cooler for unlimited, great-tasting filtered water on-demand.
 Check out our Product Finder to see which Quench bottleless water cooler is right for you and your workplace.